marybethbrauns/mathstats/README.md

    - For the smoothness class of problems like this one, the work-precision efficiency of RK4 is unmatched

 4. **Error Propagation Characteristics**:
-   - Figure 5 clearly shows that Euler's error grows almost linearly with increasing distance from the initial point
+   - Euler's error grows almost linearly with increasing distance from the initial point
    - Trapezoidal method maintains more consistent error throughout the domain
    - RK4 maintains near-exact solutions throughout the entire domain